GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/to-service-workers/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: Upgrade to a service worker
+title: Migrate to a service worker
 subhead: 'Replacing background or event pages with a service worker'
 description: 'A service worker enables extensions to run only when needed, saving resources.'
-date: 2023-03-08
+date: 2023-03-09
 ---

 A service worker replaces the extension's background or event page to ensure that background code stays off the main thread.
 This enables extensions to run only when needed, saving resources.